cinek1/Comparison-of-face-detection-algorithms-available-in-.Net/README.md

 # 2022 to do

 - bump to .net6
-- use default .net DI container
+- use default .net DI container - done
+- refactor code
 - use the newest version of algorithms